-- Welcome changing requirements, even late in the solution delivery lifecycle.
+- Welcome emerging requirements, even late in the solution delivery lifecycle.
 Agile processes harness change for the customer’s competitive advantage.

 - Build teams around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.

-- The most efficient and effective method of conveying information to and within a delivery team is face-to-face conversation.
+- The most efficient and effective method of conveying information to and within a delivery team is face-to-face conversation, ideally around a whiteboard.

-- Consumable solutions are the primary measure of progress.
+- Continuous delivery of value is the primary measure of progress.

 - Agile processes promote sustainable delivery.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.